 With American Airlines you can always book a ticket for someone else out of your account, but you will pay a fee if you want to transfer your miles to someone else.

-Can you combine miles with other rewards-earning cards?
+Can you combine points with other rewards-earning cards?

-No. If you have another credit card that earns American Airlines miles, all of your American Airlines miles from both credit cards will go into the same account.
-If you have another card that earns different types of miles, you will not be able to combine them.
+Not really.
+If you have another credit card that earns American Airlines miles, all of your American Airlines miles from both credit cards will go into the same account.
+If you have another card that earns a different kind of miles (like United) you will not be able to combine them.

 Yes, this card has an EMV chip and can be assigned a PIN for transactions at kiosks and other places that don’t take a signature.

-What happens to your miles if you cancel the card?
+What happens to your points if you cancel the card?

-If you cancel your credit card, your earned miles will remain in your American AAdvantage account.
-Your miles are subject to American’s AAdvantage expiration policy, which requires earning or redeeming miles every 18 months to keep your account active.
+If you cancel your credit card your miles will remain in your American AAdvantage account.
+Your miles are subject to American AAdvantage® expiration policy which requires earning or redeeming miles every 18 months to keep your account active.

 Can you get the annual fee refunded?

-If you decide to cancel the card, you can get the annual fee refunded for up to 30 days from the closing date of the billing cycle in which the fee was posted.
-Beyond that time, you will not be able to get any amount refunded.
+You can get the annual fee refunded for up to 30 days from the closing date of the billing cycle in which the fee was posted.
+Beyond that time, you will not be able to get any amount of the annual fee refunded.

 Is there airport lounge access?

-There is no airport lounge access included with the AAdvantage® Aviator® Red World Elite Mastercard®.
+There is no airport lounge access included with the Aviator Red.